Let’s create a prayer strategy for pressures! Join me as we walk though the book of prayer strategies, Fervent by Priscilla Shirer.

 - He is not impressed by the strength of a horse; He does not value the power of man.
 The Lord values those who fear Him, those who put their hope in His faithful love. -Psalm 147:10-11, HCSB

 I’m sharing my personal prayers with you as inspiration while you work to write your own.
 Here is the prayer strategy I wrote in my war binder for my pressures.
+Join my newsletter to gain access to my Downloads for the Heart library so you can download my prayer strategy booklet which contains all of my personal prayers!

 I’m praying for you as you work to craft a prayer for your pressures.
 See you next week as we dive into prayer strategy number nine on hurts.